qcri/Arabesque/README.md

 **Steps:**

-1. Put the Arabesque jar, the `run_arabesque.sh` script and desired yaml files in a folder on a computer with access to an Hadoop cluster.
+1. Download the [Arabesque jar](http://maven.alexjf.net/io/arabesque/arabesque/1.0-BETA/arabesque-1.0-BETA-jar-with-dependencies.jar) and put it with the `run_arabesque.sh` script and desired yaml files in a folder on a computer with access to an Hadoop cluster.

 2. Upload the input graph to HDFS.
 Sample graphs are under the `data` directory.
 Make sure you have initialized HDFS first.